3701-12-18 Validity requirements, follow-up and withdrawal of certificates of need.

 (1) Progress reports, on forms provided by the director, not less than six months after obligating the project and every six months thereafter until the project is complete.
 The holder shall submit progress reports more frequently if requested by the director;

-(2) An affidavit of substantial completion, on a form provided by the director, upon project completion;
+(2) An affidavit of substantial completion of the project, on a form provided by the director, upon project completion;

 (3) Architectural drawings or design development drawings, when appropriate to the nature of the activity and when requested by the director;

 (4) Written documentation of obligating the project, which shall be submitted to the director not later than the earlier of thirty days after obligating or five days after the twenty-four month period expires.
-Documentation of obligation may include, but shall not be limited to, design drawings, a notarized statement by the general contractor attesting to the date construction commenced, a building permit issued by the building authority having jurisdiction, approval to commit the specified funds for implementation of the approved project from a board of directors or trustees or other governing authority, construction contracts, purchase or lease contracts for major equipment, equipment acceptance certificates, purchase or lease contracts for the building, zoning approvals, evidence of site acquisition, or secured financial agreements;
+Documentation of obligation may include, but shall not be limited to, design drawings, a statement by the general contractor attesting to the date construction commenced, a building permit issued by the building authority having jurisdiction, approval to commit the specified funds for implementation of the approved project from a board of directors or trustees or other governing authority, construction contracts, purchase or lease contracts for the building, zoning approvals, evidence of site acquisition, or secured financial agreements, licensure, certification, or registration of the long-term care beds;

-(C) The director may issue and enforce, in the manner provided in section 119.09 of the Revised Code, subpoenas duces tecum to compel the production of documents relevant to the director’s monitoring of the approved project.
-The director or the director’s representative may visit sites where the activities are or will be conducted.
+(C) The director may issue and enforce, in the manner provided in section 119.09 of the Revised Code, subpoenas and subpoenas duces tecum to compel a person to testify and produce documents relevant to the director's monitoring of the approved project.
+The director or the director's representative may visit sites where the activities are or will be conducted.

 (D) The director shall send a notice to the holder of the certificate that states whether or not the holder has obligated the approved project.
-The director shall send the notice not later than fifteen days after the director receives the obligation documentation or fifteen days after the twenty-four month period expires, whichever is later.
+The director shall send the notice by certified mail to the holder not later than fifteen days after the director receives the obligation documentation or fifteen days after the twenty-four month period expires, whichever is later.

 (1) At least thirty days before withdrawing the certificate, the director shall notify the holder of the proposed withdrawal by certified mail.
 The notice shall include the reasons for the proposed action and a statement that the holder may respond to the proposal in writing within thirty days after the mailing of the notice of the proposed withdrawal.